 The Pink colored audio port is used to record audio either from the separate microphone or the audio device included with a microphone (headphones, earphones, etc).

 The Blue colored audio port is used to connect the additional audio device to your computer.
-For example, if you want to connect an amplifier to your computer, then you need to use the Blue color port.
+For example, if you want to connect an amplifier to your computer, you must use the Blue color port.
 It is also compatible with other audio systems like home-theater, woofers, speakers, etc.

 When you are using this port, the sound signals are centralized in your audio system.
 This means the sound is playing at the center of the room, or at least you feel it.